Plumbing Rough-In Guide: Process, Costs & Inspection Requirements

 Before any walls are closed, a licensed building inspector must sign off on the rough-in plumbing.
 This inspection is required in virtually every jurisdiction in the U.S. and typically covers:

-• Pressure Tests: DWV system water-tested at 10-foot head for 15 minutes, or air-tested at 5 psi for 15 minutes
+• Pressure Tests: DWV water-tested at 10-foot head for 15 minutes, air-tested at 5 psi for 15 minutes, or vacuum-tested at negative 5 psi under the 2024 IPC.
+Supply lines held under pressure with no drop for at least 15 minutes

-• Pipe Support: Plastic pipes supported at minimum every 4 feet and at each horizontal branch connection
+• Pipe Support: Plastic pipes supported at minimum every 4 feet, copper roughly every 6 feet

 Pincher's Pro Tip

 Schedule your rough-in inspection before your insulation and drywall crews arrive.
 Failing an inspection after walls are closed means expensive demolition.
-Build a 2–3 day buffer into your construction schedule to avoid costly delays.
+Build a 2 to 3 day buffer into your construction schedule to avoid costly delays.

 Rough-In vs. Finish Plumbing